Northwest Missouri

 Confederate victory here Aug.
 16, 1862 here was perhaps the most costly in Missouri in terms of loss-of-life.
 An estimated 270 soldiers from both sides were killed during the battle.
 Although the Confederates forced the Federals back to Lexington, they had to withdraw south later when a larger Union contingent approached.
 The area remained under Union control afterward.

 Museum houses artifacts from the battle and a series of dioramas area Civil War events in the area.
 The cemetery holds the remains of the soldiers who died in the battle plus Union and Confederate trenches and monuments.
-Open April–October Wednesday–Saturday10 am–4 pm; Sunday 1–4 pm.
-Weekends only other months. $3/adults.
+Open March–October Wednesday–Saturday 10 am–4 pm; Sunday 1–4 pm.
+Other times open Friday-Sunday. $5/adult.

 Lexington